List of Downton Abbey characters: Kemal Pamuk

 Kemal Pamuk (played by Theo James) (d.
-1913) was an attaché at the Turkish Embassy in London and the son of one of the Ottoman Sultan's ministers.
+1913) was a Turkish Muslim attaché at the Turkish Embassy in London and the son of one of the Ottoman Sultan's ministers.
 While participating in the "Albanian talks" he visits Downton as a guest, accompanying Evelyn Napier.
 His good looks are widely commented on and attract both Mary and Thomas.
 In the course of a sexual encounter with Mary, Pamuk dies in her bed of a heart attack.
 Mary enlists the help of Anna and Cora to move his body, which is seen by Daisy.
 She is coerced by O'Brien into telling Edith, who writes to the Turkish Ambassador.
 The tale becomes known to other members of the family after it becomes a rumour in London.
 Vera Bates uses the story to blackmail Bates into going back to her, which he does to save Anna's reputation.
-Sir Richard Carlisle tricks Mrs Bates into selling the story, to save Mary and later threatens to expose her when she wants to break off their engagement.
+Sir Richard Carlisle tricks Mrs. Bates into selling the story to save Mary, and later threatens to expose her when she wants to break off their engagement.
 Cora tells Robert the whole story when he asks if there is another reason for Mary staying with Carlisle when she obviously does not like him.

 The story was inspired by true events.
 In 1996, Julian Fellowes learned that, according to a friend's great aunt's diary, around 1890 a diplomat did die in the bed of a single woman; the woman and a matron carried the diplomat's corpse to his guest bed, where a valet later found him; the secret was kept for a century.

 John Drake

 John Drake (played by Fergus O'Donnell) is a tenant farmer on the estate of the Earl of Grantham.
 He is married and has several young children.
 In March 1913, he is diagnosed as suffering from dropsy of the heart and is certain to die.
-Isobel Crawley knows of a cure, but as a modern medical technique it is unfamiliar to Dr Clarkson, who is reluctant to try it.
-Her determination to treat the man piques the ire of Violet, Dowager Countess of Grantham, and preparing for a showdown, Violet shows up at Mr Drake's bedside only to witness the procedure and its unmitigated success.
+Isobel Crawley knows that it can be cured by pericardiocentesis, a modern medical technique unfamiliar to Dr Clarkson, who is reluctant to try it.
+Her determination to treat the man piques the ire of Violet, Dowager Countess of Grantham, owing to her Victorian era opposition to surgical procedures and preparing for a showdown, Violet shows up at Mr Drake's bedside only to witness the procedure and its unmitigated success.

 During the First World War with the men away fighting, Mr Drake needs help on his farm.
 Lady Edith has recently learned to drive and she volunteers to drive their tractor.
 Over the next few weeks she continues to help while Drake has taken a liking to her.
 One evening Drake kisses her and Lady Edith is pleased.
 Mrs Drake secretly witnesses the kiss and soon after, the Drakes hire a man to replace Edith.